L-Blondy/up-fetch/README.md

 const upfetch = up(withRetry(fetch), () => ({
    retry: {
       when: (response, request) => !response.ok && request.method === 'GET',
-      times: 3, // Number of retry attempts (can be a function)
+      times: 3, // can be a function
-      delay: 1000, // Delay between retries in ms (can be a function) },
+      delay: 1000, // can be a function
+   },
 }))
 ```